Gowrie House (Perth, Scotland): Gowrie conspiracy

-The house was central to the Gowrie conspiracy, a series of events unfolding on 5 August 1600, in which John Ruthven, 3rd Earl of Gowrie (1577–1600), and his brother, Alexander (1580–1600), were attempting to kill or kidnap King James VI of Scotland for unknown purposes.
-The king's retinue killed both brothers during the attack, and the king survived.
+The house was central to the Gowrie conspiracy, a series of events unfolding on 5 August 1600, in which John Ruthven, 3rd Earl of Gowrie (1577–1600), and his brother, Alexander, Master of Ruthven (1580–1600), were attempting to kill or kidnap King James VI for unknown purposes.
+The King was lured to Perth from his hunting near Falkland Palace, possibly by a story of buried treasure, and offered dinner in the house.
+James was separated from his companion and threatened in a room at the top of the house.
+His retinue killed both brothers during the attack, and the king survived.
+The angry townspeople of Perth were pacified.